shehio/AMATH583/ps7/Questions.rst

     67108864     1.39883     35.7914     36.2751   2.39604e-08   2.39604e-08
    134217728     1.40147     37.1241     37.1241   1.08505e-09   1.08505e-09

-* Consider just the Second column for single and double.
-Why might there be a difference in performance between the two?

-* Consider just the First and Second columns for single precision.
-Why might there be a difference in performance between the two?
-(Hint:  What data structure are we starting with in the driver?
-Our own ``Vector`` type.
-What are its element types as compared to what we are sending to the GPU?)

-* Compare and contrast strided partitioning for task-based parallelism (e.g., OpenMP or C++ tasks) with strided partitioning for GPU.
-Why is it bad in the former case but good (if it is) in the latter case?

 About PS7
 ---------

-* The most important thing I learned from this assignment was ...
+* The most important thing I learned from this assignment was: writing my first CUDA program!
+This was awesome.

-* One thing I am still not clear on is ...
+* One thing I am still not clear on is: I won't be able to optimize code for specific GPU architecture.
+I'm not sure how threadblocks and multiprocessors fit in one unifying framework.

-copying and stuff like that.